Deadline: None. This is a standing call.

 Email: zarker at popmatters dot com

 PopMatters seeks intelligent and open minds to review books covering the entire spectrum of popular culture, from the big guns of the megapublishers to the edgy voices coming from the radical indie presses.
-Ideal reviews provide contextual commentary and bring an historical awareness to the piece—PopMatters book reviews are far more substantial than the average “liked it / hated it” review.
+Ideal reviews provide contextual commentary and bring an historical awareness to the article—PopMatters book reviews are far more substantial than the average “liked it / hated it” review.

-Standard book reviews average 800 words, shorter reviews are published on our books blog, Re:Print.
+Standard book reviews average 800 words, shorter reviews are published in our books blog, Re:Print.
 Longer, in-depth essays are encouraged for worthy books, and the best pieces—those that set the subject matter in a culturally and historically relevant context, and are written in an informed and entertaining manner—will be considered for placement in the Re:Print column or features.

-We regularly provide curated lists of books for review, which we will order for you upon assignment, and we also welcome suggestions.
+We regularly provide curated lists of books for review, which we will order for you upon requested assignment, and we also welcome suggestions.

 We are happy to arrange author interviews when possible, as well.